 - Win Total: Over 94.5 (-110) | Under 94.5 (-110)

-The Braves come in at 6th in World Series, 3rd in the National League pennant, and 2nd in NL East odds.
-They are also tied for the fifth-highest projection for season win totals.
+The Braves come in at T-5th in World Series, 3rd in the National League pennant, and 2nd in NL East odds.
+They are also tied for the fourth-highest for season win totals.

 There’s value across the board here, as the market is viewing Atlanta as the inferior team compared to the New York Mets.
-However, you can make a legitimate argument that the Braves are the more well-rounded team.
+However, you can make a legitimate argument that the Braves are the more well-rounded ball club.

 It’s better to target futures picks with plus odds, so I’d avoid taking season wins total.
 Not only is 94.5 wins a high bar to clear, especially with injury risk and variance, but the payout isn’t worth tying up your money for several months at -110 odds.